pranjal-joshi/serialLCD-library-Arduino-and-Raspberry-Pi/README.md

+## This Project is not actively maintained anymore!
+But the code and schematics will work for sure if you clone them.
+## Contribution for new library features will be welcomed.

 Project : Serial LCD module(ATmega8 at 8Mhz internal osc. (no-xtal bootloader)).
 Author  : Pranjal Joshi
 Date    : 7-12-2013
 License : GNU GPL v2 (Relased in public domain as open-source).

 This is open-source hardware & software.
 Feel free to edit/improve/share/use it.